 5. Voila!
 Your cream is ready to be poured over a sterilized (add boiling water to it few times) bottle.
 It keeps well in the refrigerator for about two weeks.

-This recipe is free from gluten, lactose and sugar.
+This recipe is free from gluten (if using gluten free rolled oats), lactose and sugar.